moquist/galleon/README.md

 ```$ ./test.sh```

+## Browser path
+Note that the app deploys to /galleon/ to allow for multiple apps to be deployed
+in one immutant.

 ## Using the queues
 The queues in the gangway namespace use token based authentication, so you must include an Authorization header with your HTTP request.